Interception of the Rex: The "Shasta Disaster"

 Despite its earlier disclaimer and subsequent explanations, the Air Corps was highly embarrassed by the incident, referred to as "the bombing flop" within the service.
 Navy Captain Dudley Knox dubbed it "the Shasta Disaster", and the New York Evening Post commented that "the Navy evened up an old score".
-Hanson W. Baldwin, military editor of the New York Times and a Naval Academy graduate, averred that it was "illustrative of the inefficiency of land-based pilots over water."
-As a result, Andrews and six subordinates were replaced by incoming Chief of the Air Corps Maj.
-Gen. Benjamin Foulois, and the Secretary of War recommended that the Air Corps' budget be slashed.
-Andrews and Lt.Col.
-Henry H. Arnold (executive officer of the Air Materiel Division at Wright Field), however, expressed concerns about the apparent lack of capability and possible failures in Air Corps training demonstrated by the fiasco.
+Hanson W. Baldwin, military editor of The New York Times and a Naval Academy graduate, averred that it was "illustrative of the inefficiency of land-based pilots over water".
+As a result, Andrews and six subordinates were replaced by incoming Chief of the Air Corps, Major General Benjamin Foulois, and the secretary of war recommended that the Air Corps' budget be slashed.
+Andrews and Lieutenant Colonel Henry H. Arnold (executive officer of the Air Materiel Division at Wright Field), however, expressed concerns about the apparent lack of capability and possible failures in Air Corps training demonstrated by the fiasco.

 Two months later a second opportunity presented itself.
-Another old ship, the Haines, sank in shallow water while being towed off Plum Tree Island and became a hazard to navigation.
+Another old ship, the Haines, sank in shallow water while being towed off Plum Tree Island in Chesapeake Bay and became a hazard to navigation.
 The 2nd Bombardment Group redeemed itself by completely destroying the derelict from the air, even though their only visible target was a ten-foot-square float marker.
 This accomplishment, however, went entirely unpublicized.

-Regardless of the MacArthur–Pratt agreement, the Navy had gone ahead with development of land-based patrol aircraft and expansion of its naval air stations, and in 1933 formally repudiated the agreement after Adm.
-Pratt retired.
-On 11 September 1935, the Joint Board, at the behest of the Navy and the concurrence of Gen. MacArthur, issued a revised Joint Action statement that reasserted the limited role of all Air Corps missions, including coastal defense, as auxiliary to the "mobile Army".
+Regardless of the MacArthur–Pratt agreement, the Navy had gone ahead with development of land-based patrol aircraft and expansion of its naval air stations, and in 1933 formally repudiated the agreement after Pratt retired.
+On 11 September 1935, the joint board, at the behest of the Navy and the concurrence of MacArthur, issued a revised joint action statement that reasserted the limited role of all Air Corps missions, including coastal defense, as auxiliary to the "mobile Army".
 However, long-range bomber advocates interpreted its language to mean that the Air Corps could conduct long-range reconnaissance, attack approaching fleets, reinforce distant bases, and attack enemy air bases, all in furtherance of its mission to prevent an air attack on America.